-• If tumor is "confined to kidney" and staging is based on size, then there is no involvement of major veins
+• If surgical resection is done and tumor is "confined to kidney" and staging is based on size, then there is no involvement of major veins

 Note 3: Record the involvement of specific named veins as documented in the pathology report.
 Do not code invasion of small unnamed vein(s) of the type collected as lymph-vascular invasion.
 Lymph-vascular invasion is usually only seen microscopically.